Stepping Up to the Plate

 The Headliners Foundation of Texas, a nonprofit that promotes excellence in journalism, believed in Robbins’ vision, and through its Verne Lundquist Institute, named for the famed American sportscaster, put funding toward the camp, which provided scholarships so the high school students could attend free of charge.

-“So many people in the media industry, including Verne and myself, developed a strong interest in journalism in our high school years,” said Mark Morrison, chair of The Headliners Foundation.
+“So many people in the media industry, including Verne and myself, developed a strong interest in journalism in our high school years,” said Mark Morrison, chair of the Foundation's Lundquist Sports Media Institute.
 “We wanted to help make sure that today's students get a chance to see the opportunities and excitement of an education and career in journalism.”

 Students submitted applications to attend the camp.
 While many who were chosen came from the state’s major cities, others were from smaller, underrepresented schools from as far as East Texas to the Rio Grande Valley.